-By computing the SRCC between objective model rankings (in Fig. 7) and subjective human rankings (in Fig. 8), we are able to compare the algorithm-level performance of the 11 IQA models.
+By computing the Spearman's rank correlation coefficient (SRCC) between objective model rankings (in Fig. 7) and subjective human rankings (in Fig. 9), we are able to compare the algorithm-level performance of the 11 IQA models on the new dataset.
 We find from the Table 1 that there is a lack of correlation between model predictions and human judgments for the majority of IQA methods.
 DISTS and LPIPS tend to rank the images with complex model-dependent distortions in a more perceptually consistent way.
-We refer the interested readers to Appendix A for image-level comparison on several IQA databases dedicated to various low-level vision problems.
+We refer interested readers to "Appendix 1" for more comparisons on several IQA databases dedicated to low-level vision problems.